 5. Transcripts from all post-secondary schools attended

-6. Completion of a graduate-level inferential statistics course within the past 5 years with a minimum grade of C is required prior to matriculation
+6. Completion of a graduate-level inferential statistics course within the past 5 years with a minimum grade of C. Students who have not completed a graduate statistics course may be admitted to the program and may complete this requirement within one year of matriculation.
+Students may not progress beyond 12 months until this requirement is met.

 7. Verification of the number of clinical/experience hours completed at the masters/graduate level